neo-project/docs/docs/en-us/exchange/deploynode.md

 > [!Note]
 >
+> - The RpcServer plug-in must be installed before you can use the RpcNep5Tracker plug-in.
-> You must install the plugins ApplicationLogs and RpcNep5Tracker before synchronizing the Neo client, otherwise the log in the blocks synchronized before will be lost.
+> - You must install the plugins ApplicationLogs and RpcNep5Tracker before synchronizing the Neo client, otherwise the log in the blocks synchronized before will be lost.

 ## Modifying configuration files